Noor Riyadh: Second edition (2022)

+Amplexus light sculpture installation by Grimanesa Amorós, apart of the second edition of Noor Riyadh.

 Held from 3 to 19 November 2022, the second edition was themed We Dream of New Horizons.
 The festival was curated by Dorothy Di Stefano (Australia), Hervé Mikaeloff (France), and Jumana Ghouth (Saudi Arabia), and presented around 82 public artworks across 40 locations citywide, including neighborhood parks and major landmarks.
 Over 40 Saudi artists participated.
 The accompanying exhibition, From Spark to Spirit, curated by Neville Wakefield (United States) and Gaida AlMogren (Saudi Arabia), explored the history and contemporary practice of light art at JAX District.